wilsonify/prestashop-recipes/01-10-Disabling-Shipping/readme.md

 # Disabling Shipping for Standard Products in PrestaShop

 ## Problem Statement
 You want to disable shipping for certain standard products, such as booking services or digital products, that do not require shipping.

 PrestaShop typically expects all physical products to have shipping details, but for services or non-shippable items, you need a workaround to bypass this requirement.

 ## Solution Overview
 To disable shipping for a product in PrestaShop, you can create a **Free Shipping** carrier and set it as the only available carrier for that product.

 This ensures that shipping costs do not apply, while still allowing the product to be processed through the checkout process.

-### Why This Works:
+### How This Works:
-By creating a carrier that is marked as "free," PrestaShop will recognize it as a non-shippable product.
+By creating a carrier that is marked as "free", PrestaShop will recognize it as a non-shippable product.

 This prevents shipping options from being shown during checkout, simplifying the experience for customers purchasing non-tangible goods or services.

 ## Steps to Disable Shipping